wildfly-extras/wildfly-jar-maven-plugin/examples/keycloak/README.md

 # Keycloak WildFly bootable jar example

-WARNING: THIS EXAMPLE IS BROKEN WITH WILDFLY 23 Beta1.
+WARNING: THIS EXAMPLE IS BROKEN WITH WILDFLY 23 Final.
 A NEW KEYCLOAK ADAPTER MUST BE RELEASED.

 Build a bootable JAR containing an application secured with Keycloak.
 In order to enable keycloak, you must use the Galleon layer `keycloak-client-oidc` that brings in the